microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 ### Updating our build script for a multi-stage setup

 Below is the complete script from the first blog with new syntax to enable the code to be used in multiple stages.
 The notable changes in the section is the addition of the `stages` and `job` schema.
 Stages are collections of jobs that will allow us to logically divide our pipeline between various continuous integration and continuous deployment processes.
 Jobs are collections of steps that will help us logically divide work in our stages.
 In both cases we can set dependencies and conditions on other processes or run in parallel.

-In the following section we will add the deploy stage and explore some new features.

 ```yaml
 name: $(BuildDefinitionName)-$(Date:yyyyMMdd).$(Rev:.r)